Hydra-Chain/hydragon-core-contracts/docs/RewardPool/modules/DelegationRewards.md

 function changeBalanceChangeThreshold(uint256 newBalanceChangeThreshold) external nonpayable
 ```

-Changes the threshold for the balance change
+Modifies the balance changes threshold for vested positions

 *Should be called only by the Governance.*